 The table below lists the historical sector weightings of the U.S. stock market.
 The weights have been calculated using the 500 largest public companies at a given date.
-Currently (12/31/2020), the largest Sector is clearly Information Technology, followed by Health Care and Consumer Discretionary companies.
+Currently (12/31/2020), the largest GIGS sector is clearly Information Technology, followed by Health Care and Consumer Discretionary companies.
 The technology sector has been dominating the U.S. stock market ever since the financial crisis of 2007-2008 and it seems that that there is no end in sight to the sector’s bull run.
 Note: The new Communication Services sector replaced the previous Telecommunications sector on September 2018.

 For comprehensive historical sector breakdown data, check the Global Equity Valuations Researcher Dataset by Siblis Research.

 U.S. Stock Market (Large Cap) – Sector Weightings

 Subscribe for the Global Equity Valuations Researcher Dataset by Siblis Research that provides historical sector weightings of the U.S. equity market since the year 1979.
 This datataset provides current and historical P/E (TTM) ratios, forward P/E ratios, CAPE ratios, dividend yields, market cap to GNI ratios, sector breakdowns and long-term interest rates of the largest economies and stock markets in the world.
 Check a sample dataset from here.